violethaze74/eclipse/README.md

   1. Click `Finish`.

-  1. Set the checkbox selected for the JDK you just added to mark it as default.

-  1. Click `Apply`.

   1. Select `Java/Installed JREs/Execution Environments` page.

   1. Click on `JavaSE-1.7` in the list on the left under `Execution